- Degenerate Art

 Each of my books has had a different theme and audience but a common underlying sensibility.
 Keeping up to date with Degenerate Art is a way of staying in touch with that view on the world.
 There will be deep dives into the past, with the present day and our collective future still firmly in mind.
 The subject matter will sometimes be grim, but I will also make terrible jokes.

-There’s so much to discuss ahead of the election on November 5.
-And given the historic nature of what the US and the world are facing, all posts during this first month of Degenerate Art will be free to all, in case it might help readers ponder our current predicament and think of ways to take action.
-(Though I encourage you to become a paid subscriber now, if you want to support my current and future work!)
+Given the historic nature of what the US and the world are facing, all posts through the end of November will be free to all, in case it might help readers ponder our current predicament and think of ways to take action.
+After that, some posts will go behind a paywall.

 Whose mess is this?